-The process is called reverse because it is learned by reversing the forward process.
-The reverse process is sampled as follows.
-First, a diffused sample $S_T \sim p$ is chosen.
-After that, $S_{t - 1} \sim p(\cdot \mid s_t)$ are sampled, starting from $t = T$ to $t = 1$.
+This process is called reverse because it is learned by reversing the forward process.
+The reverse process is sampled from as follows.
+First, an initial diffused sample $S_T \sim p$ is sampled.
+After that, $S_{t - 1} \sim p(\cdot \mid s_t)$ are sampled, from $t = T$ to $t = 1$.